citrus/crudify/README.md

       end

-Notice that `before_create` calls a second hook, `before_action`, which is a generic hook that fires before every crud method's call to `save`, `update` or `destroy`.
+Notice that `before_create` calls a second hook; `before_action`.
+This is a generic hook that fires before every crud method's call to `save`, `update` or `destroy`.
 This means it might be helpful for you to call `super` when over-riding this method so that the chain of hooks keeps firing.
 Inside the `before_action` method we'll decide what to use as flash messages with `set_what`.
 Here's the code for `before_action`:

       def before_action
         # just a hook!